jiwoonp/TARAOcean/README.txt

 Access
 clone using: git clone https://github.com/delasislas/TARAOcean.git

+TO USE:
+You may need to update modules like pandas.
+You will need to run: conda install cartopy
+    This is for plotting purposes

 NOTICE:
 Navigate to the shared folder.
 Type chmod +x OGArequest.sh
 This lets python run the shell script as an executable.

 ===============================================================================
 *collection.py
 Usage: python collection.py -j jobname -f filename